Morse-Bott cohomology from homological perturbation theory: Basic Example: Finite Dimensional Morse-Bott Cohomology

-\begin{proof}[Proof of Theorem \ref{fdflow}] Following the same proof of Proposition \ref{prop:corner}, we can prove that $\cM_{i,j}$ is endowed with a structure of compact manifold with boundary and corner, whose smooth structure is compatible with fiber product.
-Let $o_i$ is the determinant line bundle of the stable line bundle over $C_i$, then $\{C_i,\cM_{i,j}\}$ defines a flow category $\cC_{f,g}$ with an orientation structure.
-Thus we have an associated Morse-Bott cohomology, whose underlining cochain complex is generated by $H^*(C_i,o_i)$ \end{proof}
+\begin{proof}[Proof of Theorem \ref{fdflow}] Following the same proof of Proposition \ref{prop:corner}, we can prove that $\cM_{i,j}$ is endowed with a structure of compact manifold with boundaries and corners.
+Let $o_i$ be the determinant line bundle of the stable bundle $N^s$ over $C_i$, then $\{C_i,\cM_{i,j}\}$ defines a flow category $\cC_{f,g}$ with an orientation structure following the construction in \S \ref{ss:ori_MB}. \end{proof}